zzwx/fresh/README.md

 # Fresh

-Fresh is a command-line tool that builds and (re)starts your web application every time you save a Go or template file or any desired files you specify using configuration.
+[Fresh](https://github.com/zzwx/fresh) is a command-line tool that builds and (re)starts your written in Go application, including a web app, every time you save a `.go` or template file or any desired files you specify using configuration.

 It was forked from [fresh](https://github.com/gravityblast/fresh) because the author [Andrea Franz](http://gravityblast.com) set it as unmaintained.
 One of the later forks was named `fresher`, and I pulled it from [Roger Russel's](https://github.com/roger-russel/fresher.git) repo.
 Then I renamed it back to **fresh** because I don't see a reason why not.
 I'm used to the name, and I can simply replace original fresh with my own and don't think about it.

+After installing with `go get https://github.com/zzwx/fresh`, fresh can be started as simply `fresh` even without any configuration files in any folder containing a Go app.
+It will watch for file events, and every time you create / modify or delete a file it will build and restart the application.

+If `go build` returns an error, it will create a log file in the `./tmp` (configurable) folder and keep watching, attempting to rebuild.
+It will also attempt to kill previously created processes.

-Fresh can be useful on Windows vs `go run` because of executable is built at one location, causing the Windows Firewall to bother only once with its popup window.
+Fresh can be useful when building web apps on Windows versus `go run .` because the executable is not built at a temporary location, so Windows Firewall bothers only once with its popup window.

-This fork is particularly addressing the following goals:
+This fork aims to:

+* Maintain `fresh`.
-* Work with any **folder separator**, so that one configuration file acts the same way on different platforms.
+* Work with any **folder separator**, so that one configuration file can be used on different platforms without modification.
+Use '/' as path separator freely.
-* Allow quotes `"` to surround names in the list of folders, and file extensions for more control over spaces and commas in file names.
+* Allow quotes `"` to surround names in the list of folders and files to ignore, and file extensions for more control over possible spaces and commas in the file names.
-* Allow patterns like `*` and `**` in the list of "ignore" as well as other pattern symbols, defined by [filepath.Match](https://pkg.go.dev/path/filepath?tab=doc#Match) and [doublestar](https://github.com/bmatcuk/doublestar) for `**`.
+* Allow patterns like `*` and `**` in the list of folders and files to ignore as well as other pattern symbols, defined by [filepath.Match](https://pkg.go.dev/path/filepath?tab=doc#Match) and [doublestar](https://github.com/bmatcuk/doublestar) for `**`.
+* Make default configuration file `./fresh.yaml` **optional** - "fresh" any folder with default configuration.
-* More control over ignoring:
+* Have more control over ignoring:
     * Ignore sub-folders but not the folder itself and nor sub-sub-folders (using `assets/*`).
     * Ignore sub-folders and sub-sub-folders but not the folder itself (using `assets/**`).
-    * Ignore wild-carded patterns (`bootstrap-*/**`)
+    * Ignore wild-carded patterns (like `bootstrap-*/**`).
-* Allow individual files to be ignored, because if a file type is monitored, but one particular file of that type shouldn't be (for instance, because it's auto-generated), there was no way to configure that.
+    * Ignore individual files to be ignored.
+If a file type is monitored, but a particular file of that type shouldn't (for instance, because it's auto-generated), there was no way to configure that.
-* Allow for `ignore` (now default) in the settings (it just bothered me to use past tense). `ignored` still works for backward-compatibility.
+* Use `ignore` instead of `ignored` in the settings. `ignored` still works for backward-compatibility.
 * Set `debug` setting `false` to remove unnecessary output.
 * Check for wrong settings names.